Orthogonal polynomials and diffusion operators: The bounded -dimensional models

 For symmetry reasons, we prefer to consider the case $a=1$, in which case

-When the density of the measure is $\det(G_1)^{-1/2}$, the operator may be directly seen as the image of the Laplace operator on $\bS^2= \{(x^1)^2+ (x^2)^2+(x^3)^2=1\}\subset \bR^3$ through $(X,Y)$, where $X= x^3$ and $Y= 2x^1x^2$.
-Then, the associated operator is nothing else than the spherical Laplace operator acting on functions which are invariant under the symmetries through the hyperplanes $\{x^1=x^2\}$ and $\{x^1= -x^2\}$ (their angle is $\pi/2$, which corresponds to the double points of the boundary of the domain).
+When the density of the measure is $\det(G_1)^{-1/2}$, the operator may be directly seen as the image of the Laplace operator on $\bS^2=\{x_1^2+x_2^2+x_3^2=1\}\subset \bR^3$ through $(X,Y)$, where $X= x_3$ and $Y= 2x_1x_2$.
+Then, the associated operator is nothing else than the spherical Laplace operator acting on functions which are invariant under the reflections in the hyperplanes $\{x_1=x_2\}$ and $\{x_1=-x_2\}$ (the angle between them is $\pi/2$, which corresponds to the ordinary double points of the boundary of the domain).

+One easily checks (see Remark~\ref{rmq.compute.rho}) that all admissible measure densities are \beq \rho= (1-X^2+Y)^{p-1} (a(1-X^2)-Y)^{q-1}. \eeq Then we obtain an operator $\LL_{p,q,a}$ for which we have